Get your free and exclusive +30-page Authentication Analytics Whitepaper

 After successful sign up / login, you see the profile page:

 This tutorial showed how easy it is to add passwordless authentication with passkeys to an Angular app using Corbado.
 Besides the passkey-first authentication, Corbado provides simple session management, that we used for a retrieval of basic user data.
-If you want to read more about how you can leverage the session management to retrieve backend data, please see Corbado docs or if you want to add Corbado to your existing app with existing users, please see Corbado docs.
+If you want to read more about how Corbado's session management please check the docs here.